 Mental Health Coaching for Jehovah’s Witnesses

-Although we, as a people, are abundantly cared for within our organization, you may feel like you need some additional and professional help in coping with the challenges you’re facing.
+Although we are abundantly cared for within our organization, you may feel like you need some additional and professional help in coping with the challenges you’re facing.

 Many hesitate before reaching out to a mental health professional due to concerns about not being understood, being encouraged to adopt worldly thinking, or being exposed to types of therapy that may violate their Bible-trained conscience.